 Before we can talk about the alternative paths in high school math, most parents protest immediately because they fear their student won’t be able to either (a) get into college (b) do college math.
-Let’s look at math in college for a moment, and some of the myths.
-First, the high school sequence above is actually harder (higher) than the math required of most college degrees.
+Let’s look at math in college for a moment and some of the myths.
+First, the high school sequence above is actually harder (higher) than the math required for most college degrees.
 This is true!
 Most parents believe that math through Calculus is required for all college admission, when in fact, math through Calculus is only required for the smallest of career choices.
 Let’s learn some vocab:

 GENERAL EDUCATION: the core requirements everyone at that college must take in order to graduate from that college.
 General Education requirements are as few as 5 classes in some Associate of Applied Science programs, to the more typical 20 courses at a 4-year college.
 You’ll find that General Education requirements can be VERY different from one school to the next.